Protected customer data

 When your app uses API version 2022-10 or later, the review process for your public, published app might require action as described in the following table:

 |0||No customer data||No action required|

-Shopify will approve your app to use protected customer data if he requested data is for the minimum amount of protected customer data required by your app to provide the merchant with the app functionality.
-If you're approved for all the data access that you requested, then no code updates are required.
-If you're not approved for the data access you requested, then you might need to update your app to handle errors or redacted data.
+Shopify will approve your app to use protected customer data if the requested data is for the minimum amount of protected customer data required by your app to provide the merchant with the app functionality.
+If you're approved to access all the data that you requested, then no code updates are required.
+If you're not approved to access the data that you requested, then you might need to update your app to handle errors or redacted data.
 For more information, refer to the example API requests for protected customer data.

 While we encourage all apps to meet protected customer data requirements, the requirements aren't mandatory for the following apps: